About Texas Children's Hospital

 - Two (2) years of related experience

-- Required for completely satisfactory performance in this job is the ability to operate proficiently a personal computer and basic clinic/patient care, office equipment
+- Required for completely satisfactory performance in this job is the ability to operate proficiently a personal computer and office equipment

 - Demonstrate interpersonal skills; demonstrate good verbal communication skills; demonstrate good time management skills and provide excellent customer service skills